 Program Director: Tongalp Tezel, MD

 The vitreoretinal fellowship at Columbia University is a two-year program organized as a comprehensive training period in both medical and surgical retinal disease.
-Two clinical fellows are selected annually through the Fellowship Matching Program.
+One clinical fellow is selected annually through the Fellowship Matching Program.

 The vitreoretinal fellow assists in the examination and surgery of private patients, participates in the teaching and surgical care of patients seen in the retina clinic at three large institutions, and is expected to attend local, regional, and national conferences and meetings.
 Over the two years, it is expected that the fellow will have participated in at least 500 vitreoretinal surgeries (more than half as primary surgeon), 200 laser procedures, and in at least one research project leading to publication.